alefore/weblog/immutable-avl-trees.md

 With other mutable data structures, those functions would instead have to operate in a structure in-place.

-This is good because it supports and encourages functions to be written with Referential Transparency.
+This is good because it supports and encourages referential transparency for functions that operate on these types.